beeman/domino-on-vagrant/TUTORIAL.md

 When the base installation is finished the Domino server will be installed and configured.
 The output of all this should be visible in the terminal where you ran the above command.

-## Defaults
+## Default settings

-When the machine is installed you should be able to connect to it via a browser.
+When the machine is installed you should be able to connect to Domino using a Notes Client, Domino Designer/Administrator or by using a browser.
 We will mention some of the default settings here.
 See the Configuration section below to change these defaults.

 ### Network configuration